35 Examples of Personal Goals You Need to Set (Updated 2023)

 Work smarter

 Plan out your day more efficiently.
 The Pomodoro technique is amazing at helping you knock off tasks without getting sidetracked.
-I aim for 60 minutes on 10 minutes off, which usually works great for me.
+I aim for 60 minutes on and 10 off, which usually works great for me.

 Usually.